The Wolfe Pack Literary Society

 Hair is light rather than dark, but just barely decided not to be red; he gets it cut every two weeks, rather short, and brushes it straight back, but it keeps standing up.
 He shaves four times a week and grasps at every excuse to make it only three times.
 His features are all regular, well-modeled and well-proportioned, except the nose.
 He escapes the curse of being the movie actor type only through the nose.
 It is not a true pug and is by no means a deformity, but it is a little short and the ridge is broad, and the tip has continued on its own, beyond the cartilage, giving the impression of startling and quite independent initiative.
 The eyes are grey, and are inquisitive and quick to move.
 He is muscular both in appearance and in movement, and upright in posture, but his shoulders stoop a little in unconscious reaction to Wolfe's repeated criticism that he is too self-assertive.

-Archie's Most Often Repeated Description of His Role
+Archie's Most Often Repeated Job Description

 • Bullet for One: "...as his man Friday, Saturday, Sunday, Monday, Tuesday, Wednesday, and Thursday...."